• Skip to primary navigation

 • Pasta.
 This recipe works with any short or medium pasta.
 I prefer to use cavatappi, shells or elbow macaroni as the more traditional choice.
 You can even make ti with gluten-free pasta or even whole wheat pasta if you prefer.

 • Olive oil.
-Used to sauté the aromatics as the base of the yummy cheese sauce.
+Used to sauté the onion and garlic for the yummy cheese sauce.
 You can substitute with butter, coconut oil, avocado oil, or whatever you prefer.

 • Roux.
 Butter, all purpose flour, and whole milk give the sauce a thick, creamy, richness.
 You can use low-fat milk, you just won’t get the same consistency.